 It’s no wonder Bezmozgis now writes about “Russian Jews” with an eye on Zionism.
 In the interview with The Guardian, Bezmozgis says he, as a Jew, feels connected to Israel.
 He mentions how The Betrayers differs from his first two books.
 In Bezmozgis’ debut collection, Natasha and Other Stories (Farrar, Straus and Giroux, 2004), for example, Israel and Zionism come up much more indirectly, in some instances as remembered allegations and mockeries from the mouths of Soviet anti-Semites.
 Those Jews who eventually left the Soviet Union, whether to Israel or North America, remember this opposing stance, and it’s likely they’ll never forget it.
 The enemy of my enemy is my friend, right?
 In “The Second Strongest Man in the World,” one of the stories in Natasha, Zionism is attributed to the Jewish characters in the Soviet world as a mockery, whether or not those characters dedicated themselves to it or became refuseniks.

 This discriminative generalization might, in the end, inversely lead to its victim embracing and internalizing the identity foisted upon him.
-This is similar to the way some African-Americans reclaim the epithet nigger, some homosexuals the epithet queer.
+This is similar to the way some African-Americans reclaim the n-word, some homosexuals the epithet queer.
 Unjustly labelling them as betrayers, telling them their country isn’t where they’ve lived since birth but instead Israel, even if few of them have ever been there, could have the cumulative effect of confining these people’s identity to the part of it that is oppressed.
 When we define ourselves, we often start with the obstacles we’ve overcome.
 This can lead to a person finding a new common ground, perhaps a collective identity connected to Israel, perhaps with a shared dedication to Zionism, which is what finally brings Kotler and Tankilevich to an understanding.
 When they part ways, Tankilevich still hopes to immigrate to Israel one day with Kotler’s help.
 And Kotler, despite returning in more of a state of disgrace than when he first arrived in Israel long ago, is glad to be coming back to what he now considers his home.
 Israel continues to be an object of hope for both the betrayer and the betrayed.